Heliosoto1987/random-str-msg-helio/README.md

 ## Description:

-With this package you can see several conjugations in "Spanish" of the word verga in Maracaibo - Venezuela
+With this package you can see different uses of the word "Verga" and in various situations used in Maracaibo -Venezuela

 ## Install